1LoafaBread/Bitburner-Scripts/README.md

 # Bitburner-Scripts
-Some useful Bitburner scripts that I made.
+Some useful Bitburner scripts for Bitburner NS2 that I made.

 The usage instructions of the scripts are provided below.